sfazliddinov385/defender-detection-engineering-lab/response/incident-response-runbook.md

 ```

 ![Live Response running eradicate.ps1](../screenshots/17-liveresponse-eradicate.png)
-*Live Response on victim-a running eradicate.ps1: the firewall block rule (Block Attacker Kali LR, Enabled: True, Action: Block) is made, the verify banner shows no Run-key output, and the last banner confirms the cleanup through the EDR.*
+*Live Response on victim-a running eradicate.ps1: the firewall block rule (Block Attacker Kali LR, Enabled: True, Action: Block) is created, the verify banner shows no Run-key output, and the last banner confirms the cleanup through the EDR.*

 The cleanup steps in one place: